-It was a roaring party.
+It was a lavish party.
 But now almost all the guests have left and Karsten (Sebastian Hülk) is alone with the mysterious Anna.
-Between the two, it starts to tingle and they kiss.
+Between the two it begins to tingle and they kiss.
 But a short time later Anna is dead.
-It all looks like a tragic accident.
+Everything looks like a tragic accident.
 But there are doubts about Karsten's story.
 His private environment, his girlfriend (Julia Jentsch), his buddies and his colleagues question his innocence.
-And suddenly his so far ordered life seems to get completely out of joint.
-Hypocrisy and malevolence begin to bubble behind the façade of small-town bourgeoisie - with unexpected consequences…
+And all of a sudden, his hitherto well-ordered life seems to be completely unhinged.
+Behind the façade of small-town bourgeoisie, hypocrisy and malice begin to seethe - with unexpected consequences.

-With her German-language debut "Suddenly", Turkish-born Asli Özge ("Men on the Bridge") has staged a psychothriller that is surprising in many respects.
-Not only the plot is surprising, but especially the fact that the movie works so well.
+With her German-language debut Auf Einmal, Turkish-born Asli Özge (Men on the Bridge) has staged a psychological thriller that is surprising in many ways.
+Surprising is not only the plot, but especially the fact that the film works so well.
 That's not what it looks like at first.
-The staging seems to be carried too far, as if something like tension could actually arise.
-What's so gripping about watching the protagonist walk for minutes through empty streets, or watching silent characters?
-Yes, it's very bulky and a little tiring.
-But it soon becomes apparent that this idiosyncratic style makes sense.
+The staging seems to be too worn to actually create something like suspense.
+What's supposed to be gripping about watching the protagonist walking through empty streets for what feels like minutes, or watching silent characters?
+Yes, it's very unwieldy and also a bit exhausting.
+But it soon becomes apparent that this idiosyncratic style has a point.

-This is because Özge succeeds in creating an atmosphere that is very subtle but extremely effective and difficult to escape.
-So you get carried away by the calm, but somehow depressing course of the story, until the director presents a real bang for the finale, which is extremely powerful in this environment.
-The last act of the movie is simply great and makes the sometimes a bit tedious way to get there absolutely worthwhile.
-This impression is intensified by the atmospheric camera work and the very good play, especially by Sebastian Hülk.
+Because Özge manages in this way very subtly but extremely effectively to build up an atmosphere that is hard to escape.
+So you let yourself drift by the quiet but somehow depressing course of the story, until the director presents a real bang for the finale, which comes across extremely powerful in this setting.
+The final act of the film is simply magnificent and makes the sometimes somewhat arduous journey to get there absolutely worthwhile.
+The atmospheric camerawork and very good acting, especially by Sebastian Hülk, intensify this impression.

-"Suddenly" dives unexpectedly into the human abysses and surprises with a bitter look behind the hypocritical curtain of the good bourgeoisie.
-That's cynical, gloomy - and just good!
-If you appreciate thrilling German arthouse cinema and don't mind a somewhat difficult narrative tempo, you shouldn't miss this movie just because of the last ten minutes.
+At Once dives completely unexpectedly down into the human abyss and surprises with a bitterly evil look behind the hypocritical curtain of the well-behaved bourgeoisie.
+This is cynical, gloomy - and simply good!
+If you appreciate gripping German art house cinema and don't mind a somewhat difficult narrative pace, you shouldn't miss this film for the last ten minutes alone.
 Therefore: despite some small lengths absolutely worth seeing!